 Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies.
 Given these limitations, during our audit we did not identify any deficiencies in internal control that we consider to be material weaknesses.
 However, material weaknesses may exist that have not been identified.
-Control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.
+We did identify certain deficiencies in internal control, described in the accompanying Schedule of Findings and Questioned Costs, that we considered to be a significant deficiency as item #2019-001.